 3. Create a dark, quiet, and comfortable sleeping environment

 Use dark curtains and keep the noise down.
 Choose comfortable pillows and a bed you like.
-Your body will eventually start to recognize your bedroom as a place to rest and will react accordingly.
+Your body will eventually recognize your bedroom as a place to rest and react accordingly.
 It’s a surefire tip on how to fall asleep on Adderall.

 4. Drink relaxing tea

 A cup of hot tea can be very soothing for some people.
 Choose herbal tea without caffeine, like chamomile.